How to Hire Veterans in 6 Simple Steps

 After screening, you will need to schedule interviews with the most qualified candidates.
 Keep this list to about 10 or fewer.
 You don’t want to overwhelm yourself with the time required to conduct all the interviews.

-Although an email will typically do, we recommend calling them to notify them of their interview schedule, as this allows you to do a quick phone screen interview.
+Although an email will typically do, we recommend calling them to notify them of their interview schedule—this also allows you to ask some quick phone interview questions to screen applicants some more.
 With this, you can gauge their interest level and even ask them a few quick questions to further understand their qualifications.

 When you sit down with candidates, we recommend you follow a structured interview process where you ask each candidate the same questions.
 Not only does this help avoid discrimination, it lets you evaluate each candidate based on their answers to the same questions.